R. A. Hardie: Revival movements

 Sometime after 1900, Hardie stopped practicing medicine to concentrate on his missionary work.
-From 1902 to 1909, Hardie was charged with the task of proselytising to the people of Wŏnsan and the greater Kangwon Province.
+From 1902 to 1909, he was charged with the task of proselytising to the people of Wŏnsan and the greater Kangwon Province.
 In August 1903, at a Bible study with six other missionaries led by Moses Clark White who was visiting from China, Hardie spoke of prayer and the Holy Spirit.
 He read from Luke 11:13 and confessed about his low spirits and disappointment with his efforts to proselytise the Kangwon Province.
-During later meetings with larger congregations across northern Korea, Hardie made similar confessions that inspired many western missionaries and native Koreans alike to confess their own sins, leading thousands of congregates to accept the missionaries' Christian teachings.
+During later meetings with larger congregations across northern Korea, he made similar confessions that inspired many western missionaries and native Koreans alike to confess their own sins, leading thousands of congregates to accept the missionaries' Christian teachings.
 From 1901 to 1909, there were almost 100,000 new Korean converts to the Christian faith.

 Hardie's confessions became the catalyst for the Wŏnsan Revival which later inspired the Great Pyongyang Revival of 1907 in northern Korea.
 His expression of the feeling of "humiliation" at his failings in evangelizing people in the Kangwon Province had the paradoxical effect of inspiring a religious awakening that spread throughout the entire nation.
 Alfred Wasson, an American Methodist missionary to Korea, wrote in Church Growth in Korea (1934):

 Academic career

 In 1905, Hardie started a mobile theological school named Sinhakdang (Hall of Theology).
-The school initially had no defined physical location as he travelled between Inchŏn, Kongju, Pyongyang, and Seoul to teach several months-long sessions.
+The school initially had no defined physical location as he travelled between Inch'ŏn, Kongju, Pyongyang, and Seoul to teach several months-long sessions.
 In 1909, he moved to Seoul and began teaching at the Pierson Memorial Bible School and the Methodist Biblical Institute.
-In 1913, Hardie founded the Hyŏpsŏng sinhakkyo (Union Theological School) in Seoul.
+In 1913, he founded the Hyŏpsŏng sinhakkyo (Union Theological School) in Seoul.
 He served as the president of the school until 1922 and left the school in June 1923.
 From 1916, he also published a magazine entitled Sinak saekye (The World of Theology).
 In 1923, Hardie became the editor-in-chief of the Chosŏn Yesukyo Sŏhoe (now known as the Korean Christian Literature Society).